 Experiences as a Charger lead to a Ph.D. program

 When you major in marine biology at the University of New Haven, you are surrounded by diverse marine ecosystems teeming with life and just waiting to be explored.
 Starting with your first semester, you will be on and in the water, exploring and learning.

-You will have the opportunity to take advantage of our close relationships with local aquariums, museums, nonprofit organizations, and federal and state research laboratories.
-You can benefit from faculty-mentored research opportunities and our soon-to-open Marine Science Center, which will house a state of the art aquaculture facility and will have direct waterfront access to Long Island Sound.
+You will have the opportunity to take advantage of our close relationships with local aquariums, museums, nonprofit organizations, and federal and state research laboratories, and you will benefit from faculty-mentored research opportunities.

 You will learn about our world's oceans, marine environments and organisms, and how humans interact with these systems in our broad, comprehensive program by: